Ingmar Bergman filmography

 Ingmar Bergman was a Swedish screenwriter and film director.
-Between 1944 and 2003 he directed 49 feature-length films, being 45 narrative films and 4 documentaries, as well as many short films.
+Between 1944 and 2003 he directed 48 feature-length films (44 narrative films and 4 documentaries) as well as many short films.
 He also served as writer and producer for many other films.

-In addition to his work in film, Bergman was playwright and theatre director, and he simultaneously worked extensively in theatre throughout his film career.
+In addition to his work in film, Bergman was a playwright and theatre director, and he simultaneously worked extensively in theatre throughout his film career.